 5) What property maintenance fees and utility costs will I be responsible for?

 As an owner, you are responsible for all operating and management cost, maintenance of the building as well as utilities proportionately to the size of your unit.
 The summary of these costs is called "Hausgeld", and in case of an apartment building are to be paid to the property management company.
-When you rent out the property, costs other than maintenance, contributions to the maintenance fund, bank and management fees can be charged to the tenant.
 This list may not be exhaustive and depends on the specifics of the building.
 Electricity, telephone fixed lines and internet are always separate and need to be hooked up by the occupant, whether owner or tenant.

 TIP: if the "Hausgeld" listed in the documents seems higher than normal, it could either indicate inadequate insulation, and therefore above-average heating costs, or include a relatively high contribution to the maintenance fund "Instandhaltungsrücklage" to finance major repairs to the building.